ESEE 4 Review: An Ever-Evolving Classic

 The ESEE 4 isn’t meant to slice 0-60 through paper in half a second.
 It’s meant to break down a load of wood.
 You could get a lot of mileage out of it so long as you keep the rust off.
 It can do a little bit of everything on a camping trip or a hunting trip.
 It’s a bit of a pry bar with the tool steel baked to a low hardness and a mediocre factory edge, but sometimes even that’s something you need out in the field.

 I would be a lot more comfortable suggesting someone get the $100 version of the ESEE 4 without the coating, because that should spark on a ferro rod pretty well.
-Or the $130 version with 440C steel and 3D scales because that will be both more comfortable for most people, have better corrosion resistance, and you won’t need to sharpen it on a river stone after every use.
+Or the $130 version with 440C or S35VN steel and 3D scales because that will be both more comfortable for most people, have better corrosion resistance, and you won’t need to sharpen it on a river stone after every use.

 I haven’t used either of those versions, though.
 I just have this pry bar in a sweet nylon sheath that I’m probably not going to take outside again anytime soon.